davidshq-learning/vtk/js/hello-vtk/README.md

 - `hello-external` - Renders a cone one can manipulate in the browser, uses externally hosted scripts for VTK.js.
-Not a recommended method of implementation.
+Not a recommended method of implementation. (works)
+- `hello-npm` - Renders a cone that can be manipulated in the browser (in more ways than `hello-external`) using VTK.js from npm. (works)